instill-ai/instill-core/README.md

 We also use _data connector_ as a general term to represent data source or data destination.
 Here is a list of data connectors that VDP supports.

 We will continue adding new connectors to VDP.
-If you want to make a request, feel free to create a issue and describe your use case.
+If you want to make a request, feel free to create an issue and describe your use case.

 ## Quick start